mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Settings allow to set Project Settings for the project
+Settings allows the configuration of the Project Settings.

 <table>
     <thead>